doanduyhai/Xls2Bundles/README.markdown

  </table>

+ There is a sample realSample.xlsx file in src/main/resouces.
+Just run "xls2properties:generate"  and check in target/resources for generated resources bundle files

  Original version of this code was developed by Romain LINSOLAS to manage properties files.
 I adapt the code for resource bundles

 Installation